Artificial Intelligence (AI) has the potential to add nearly $90 billion to the Indian economy by 2025; a new report showed on Wednesday.

-During the pandemic, India has reported the highest increase in the use of AI at 45 percent, as compared to other major economies (the US at 35 percent, the UK at 23 percent, and Japan at 28 percent).
+During the pandemic, India has reported the highest use of AI at 45 percent, compared to other major economies (the US at 35 percent, the UK at 23 percent, and Japan at 28 percent).

 “The future of Indian ecosystem is poised to witness the rapid penetration and adoption of AI and investors should make full use of this opportunity,” said Rajeev Shah, MD, and CEO of RBSA Advisors.

 According to the study titled ‘Artificial Intelligence and Its Role in Delivering Economic Value to Indian Enterprise, investment in AI has accelerated in India during the pandemic and the country has the potential to be a global epicenter of AI.